xiaogaogaoxiao/bachelor_thesis/README.md

 # Bachelor's Thesis
-This repository contains a partial implementation of my bachelor's thesis titled ["Real-time stock predictions with Deep Learning and news scrapping"](https://upcommons.upc.edu/handle/2117/128164).
+This repository contains a partial implementation of my bachelor's thesis ["Real-time stock predictions with Deep Learning and news scrapping"](https://upcommons.upc.edu/handle/2117/128164).
 While the data and the cleaning pipeline is exactly as described in the report, the models and the results are not shared.